Aminachebbi/Flask_project/README.md

 # Flask_project
 This project is about fraud detection.
-I have created a python project with framework Flask, and i have created two seperated pages using HTML.
+I have created a python project with framework Flask, and i have created two seperated pages using HTML and CSS.